 In Key Stage 2, all children are to be escorted down the stairs and supervised in the cloak room area.
 Teachers are to remain until all children are collected and then security doors are to be closed.

-Any uncollected children should be taken to the KS1 hall and the office informed.
+Any uncollected children should be taken to the 'Late Room', 2L's classroom.